000Daniel/Ray-Cast-Godot/README.md

     var result = spaceState.IntersectRay(query);
 }
 ```
-The result is a [dictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=net-8.0) which contains information about the collider it collided with.
+The result is a [dictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=net-8.0) which contains information about the collider it collided with.<br>
 If the ray didn't collide with anything the result will be empty.
 ```cs
 if (result.Count > 0)
     GD.Print("Hit at point: ", result["position"]);